Ice-and-Rock/Nick_Learns_C-/C#_arrays/Review_Arrays.md

-For general conceptual information, read the programming guide on Arrays For specific information on methods like Find(), read the Array class documentation
+For general conceptual information, read the programming guide on Arrays For specific information on methods like Find(), read the Array class documentation ...all found on the Microsoft site

+## Practice

 Instructions
-Time for some practice!
+- Time for some practice!
 Use the code editor to play around with what you learned in this lesson.